Gold eased as traders booked profits after a seven-day rally and as the dollar rebounded on strong U.S. data.

 U.S. stocks closed lower as investors attempted to find clarity on the timing of a rate hike amid concerns of the dollar's impact on earnings.

 The U.S. Treasury Department auctioned off $26 billion of two-year notes at a high yield of 0.598 percent.

 European equities finished higher on Tuesday, rising from session lows, as investors reacted to fresh economic data from the euro zone.

 Brent fell on Tuesday as the dollar reversed losses and fear of global oversupply persisted, while strong U.S. data limited WTI's losses.

 Asian stocks traded mixed late Tuesday as negative impact from the weaker-than-expected China data subsided.

-U.S. stock index futures signaled a higher open on Thursday, following gains in Europe on the back of strong bank earnings.
+U.S. stock index futures indicated a higher open on Wednesday, as volatility in the dollar continued to spook markets.

 Get the best of CNBC in your inbox

 U.S. stock index futures ticked lower on Tuesday, following European and Asian shares downwards after weak trade data fueled growth concerns about China.